 Depart Pictou and continue to Cape Breton via the Canso Causeway and onto Baddeck.
 This scenic village overlooks the beautiful Bras d'Or Lakes and the most notable resident historically was Alexander Graham Bell.
 You can visit the national historic site named after him.

-Depart Baddeck and take time to explore the western shore of Cape Breton Island along the Ceilidh Trail.
+Depart Baddeck and take time to explore the western shore of Cape Breton Island along the Ceilidh Trail, an extension of the world famous Cabot Trail.
 Highlights include the provincial parks at Long Point and Port Hood and Margaree Harbour, where you can take a nature cruise of the area.
 In the afternoon drive to Cheticamp and enjoy a whale watching tour before returning to Baddeck.

 Depart Louisbourg and continue onto Canso Causeway.
 From here you will drive along the Eastern Shore and follow the Marine Drive Route where you will find nature, history and culture, as well as rugged coasts, tranquil bays and beaches, unspoiled forest fauna and crystal clear lakes and streams.
 Continue back to Halifax.